bbangert/routes/docs/manual.rst

     url("attachment", category="dogs", id="Mastiff") =>
         "/images/attachments/dogs/Mastiff.jpg"

-In Routes 1.10 and later, static routes are exactly the same as regular routes except they're not added to the internal match table.
-In older versions of Routes they could not contain path variables and they had to point to external URLs.
+Starting in Routes 1.10, static routes are exactly the same as regular routes except they're not added to the internal match table.
+In previous versions of Routes they could not contain path variables and they had to point to external URLs.
 These restrictions no longer apply.